tgvaughan/feast/README.md

 </alignment>
 ```

+The class supports the same inputs as `Alignment` and `beast.app.seqgen.SimulatedAlignment`,
+with the exception that the `data` input should be omitted - it will cause
-Currently, only strict clocks are supported (i.e. there is no branchRateModel
+strange errors if you include it.
+Also, only strict clocks are currently
-input).
+supported, so there is no `branchRateModel` input.

 Easy state simulation
 ---------------------